SoulFireMage/Katiya_Starship/content/mathsummaries/Dynamical Systems_ Leverage Map.md

 **1. Hartman-Grobman Theorem**
 > *Near a hyperbolic fixed point (all eigenvalues have nonzero real part), the nonlinear system is topologically conjugate to its linearization.*

-**Why it matters:** You *can* understand local dynamics by linearizing—the eigenvalues tell the true story near the fixed point.
+**Importance:** You *can* understand local dynamics by linearizing—the eigenvalues tell the true story near the fixed point.
 This justifies all that linear stability analysis.
 The nonlinearities don't create new qualitative features near hyperbolic equilibria.

 **The catch:** Only topological conjugacy, not smooth.
 And it fails at non-hyperbolic points (where real parts are zero)—that's where bifurcations happen and life gets interesting.

 **2. Poincaré-Bendixson Theorem**
 > *For a continuous flow on ℝ² (or a 2D surface), a bounded trajectory that doesn't approach a fixed point must approach a periodic orbit.*

-**Why it matters:** In 2D, the only long-term possibilities are:
+**Importance:** In 2D, the only long-term possibilities are:
 - Fixed points
 - Periodic orbits
 - Heteroclinic/homoclinic connections (fixed point to fixed point)